dhanyn10/multiple-file-manager/readme.md

 Do you have feature request? then let's check this repository [issues](https://github.com/dhanyn10/multiple-file-manager)

 ## How to Use
 Just wait for several time, development for this application is still going.
-We'll surprise you soon!
+I'll surprise you soon!

 ## License
 this project is developed under [MIT License](LICENSE)